dcernst/dcernst.github.io/teaching/mat411s18/materials.md

 ## Exams ##
 Below are links to the take-home portions of each exam.

 - [Exam 1 (take-home)]({{site.baseurl}}/teaching/mat411s18/411Exam1-Home.pdf) (PDF). **Currently incomplete.
 I'll post the rest later tonight.** If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
-(Due Wednesday, October 4)
+(Due Wednesday, February 14)
+-
 <!--
 - [Exam 1 (take-home)]({{site.baseurl}}/teaching/mat411s18/411Exam1-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Wednesday, October 4)
  - [Exam 2 (take-home)]({{site.baseurl}}/teaching/mat411s18/411Exam2-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Friday, November 3)